MattLuke/my-profile/README.md

 # my-profile
 Oops, look like you missed the page.
-To go back please click here: <https://mattluke.github.io/my-profile/home
+To go back please copy and paste this into your browser https://mattluke.github.io/my-profile/home